 Organizing classes into hierarchies facilitates the reuse of code and the reuse of solutions to design problems that have already been solved.
 You can think of class hierarchies as sets — supersets (referred to as superclasses or base classes), and subsets (referred to as subclasses or derived classes).
 For example, the following picture shows how you could represent an employee database with classes.

-At the root of the hierarchy is the
+The root of the hierarchy is the

 It contains data and operations that apply to the set of all employees.